AppPETs/developer-guidelines/Introduction.md

 ![Application Development Lifecycle](figures/applifecycle.svg)

-- [ ] shortly explain the phases (one sentence)
+- [x] shortly explain the phases (one sentence)

-* [PlanningPhase.md](./PlanningPhase.md) -  First carefully plan your app: purpose, functions, use cases.
+* [PlanningPhase.md](./PlanningPhase.md) -  First carefully plan your app: purpose, functions, use cases. [comment]:"focus on functionality"

-* [AnalysisPhase.md](./AnalysisPhase.md) - Analyse which data you need and how you need to process it.
+* [AnalysisPhase.md](./AnalysisPhase.md) - Analyse which data you need and how you need to process it. [comment]:"nur Daten Analyse?"

 * [DesignPhase.md](./DesignPhase.md) - The system is designed to satisfy the requirements identified in the previous phases.